d-bl/GroundForge/docs/help/index.md

 Experiment with Bobbin Lace Grounds
 -----------------------------------

+This site is both for authors and users of books like "_The Book of Bobbin Lace Stitches_" by  Bridget Cook, "_Viele gute Gründe_" by Ulrike Voelcker Löhr and "_Gründe mit System_" by Uta Ulrich.
+Nothing to install, free of charge, free to contribute, alter and redistribute provided some limitations by the GPL-v3 license and possible copyrights on specific modern patterns.

-Varying stitches and reshaping a downloadable diagram may render a myriad of variations on a single pattern.
+Vary stitches and reshape downloadable diagrams to get a myriad of variations on a single pattern.
 Experiment and play around with the hundredths of provided patterns or add your own.
 Even when reinventing wheels, your own discoveries can bring great joy.

-The [tiles](../tiles.html) page generates diagrams and guides you through most important first steps.
+The [tiles](../tiles.html) page generates thread diagrams from pair diagrams.
+The first lines of text guide you through most important first steps.
 Help pages in the side bar explain more in-depth subjects.
 The following section discusses a versatile traditional pattern.